-- b Russian equities and corporate bonds becoming fully eligible and available for settlement via Euroclear and Clearstream through their direct links to the NSD.
-According to the NSD, its central securities depositary status makes it compliant with the requirements towards an 'eligible securities depository' under Rule 17f-7 of the US Securities and Exchange Commission (SEC) promulgated under the Investment Company Act of 1940, which provides that registered investment companies may maintain their foreign assets with NSD; - c the transfer of the equity market to the T+2 settlement cycle with partial prefunding in accordance with the best practices used by leading foreign exchanges and clearing houses; - d the introduction of a new closing auction process in 2013, with a new price-determining algorithm that corresponds with international best practice for setting closing prices; and - d more recently, the introduction of a new methodology for setting tick sizes, which are now determined not only by a stock price, but also by its liquidity, with the aim of narrowing the bid-ask spreads and aggregating liquidity at the best price level.
+- Russian equities and corporate bonds becoming fully eligible and available for settlement via Euroclear and Clearstream through their direct links to the NSD.
+According to the NSD, its central securities depositary status makes it compliant with the requirements towards an 'eligible securities depository' under Rule 17f-7 of the US Securities and Exchange Commission (SEC) promulgated under the Investment Company Act of 1940, which provides that registered investment companies may maintain their foreign assets with NSD; - c the transfer of the equity market to the T+2 settlement cycle with partial prefunding in accordance with the best practices used by leading foreign exchanges and clearing houses; - d the introduction of a new closing auction process in 2013, with a new price-determining algorithm that corresponds with international best practice for setting closing prices; and - e the introduction of a new methodology for setting tick sizes, which are now determined not only by a stock price, but also by its liquidity, with the aim of narrowing the bid-ask spreads and aggregating liquidity at the best price level.

 MOEX has become the preferred listing venue for Russian issuers.
-Although it has a modern and robust infrastructure in place for foreign companies to list their equity, all foreign issuers that are listed on MOEX are primarily the foreign holding companies of businesses with predominantly Russian assets.
+Although it has a modern and robust infrastructure in place for foreign companies to list their equity, almost all foreign issuers listed on MOEX are foreign holding companies of businesses with predominantly Russian assets.
+As a notable example of a different practice, shares of the Bank of Astana, a Kazakhstan-based commercial bank with no presence in Russia, were admitted to trading on MOEX at the end of 2017.